Tuohy family claims Michael Oher of "The Blind Side" tried to extort $15 million from them

 Sean and Leigh Anne Tuohy — the couple who took in former NFL offensive lineman Michael Oher when he was a teenager —claim in a court filing that Oher attempted to extort $15 million from them.

+In the legal filings, the Tuohys ask that the court deny Oher's request for a temporary injunction, arguing that his case won't succeed because the couple isn't engaged in commercial use of his name, likeness or image.

-The filings also allege that Oher began demanding money from the Tuohys after his professional football career had ended.
+Attorneys for the Tuohys also allege that Oher began demanding money from them after his professional football career had ended.

 "Around that time, perhaps because he was no longer making significant amount of money as a professional athlete, Mr. Oher became increasingly estranged from the Tuohys, believing incorrectly that they had not paid him the money he was owed," the filing alleges.